 It is common for a contract clause to require that one or more of the arbitrators have certain specified qualifications.
 In drafting such a provision, care should be taken, as specific qualifications can narrow the number of available, competent and qualified arbitrators.
-Specification of arbitrator qualifications often works best in a three-person panel since it is possible to require that one of the arbitrators has certain expertise without limiting the entire panel to a potentially narrow area of expertise.
-In this way, it is possible to ensure that the desired technical expertise is available while assuring that the chair of the panel has necessary experience in the arbitration process.
+Specification of arbitrator qualifications often works best in a three-person panel since it is possible to require that one of the arbitrators (perhaps the chair) have certain expertise without limiting the entire panel to a potentially narrow area of expertise.
+This scenario allows for the chair to provide the necessary experience in the arbitration process and the other panelists to provide the desired technical expertise.